-You may love the taste of a good sipping tequila, and Volans multi-award-winning tequila is an ultra-premium spirit that can be enjoyed and savored at all occasions.
-Originating in Mexico (and only Mexico), there are several types of tequila each with a name that describes how it has been produced.
+You may love the taste of a good sipping tequila, and Volans multi-award-winning tequila is a premium spirit that can be enjoyed and savored at all occasions.
+Originating in Mexico (and only Mexico), there are several types of tequila, each with a name that describes how it has been produced.
 Whilst the terminology can seem overwhelming at first, there is a simple explanation for each of the names.

-A tequila that has been aged over three years is considered an Extra Añejo or “Extra Aged”.
-We are proud of our multi-award winning Extra Añejo tequila which is allowed to age in used American white oak barrels for over three and a half years.
-During this time, it develops its full-bodied flavor profile that captivates the senses.
-Tasting our Extra Añejo you will taste delicate hints of dried fruit, caramel, vanilla and maple.
-The length of the aging process allows the extra Añejo to take on an even darker color and more complex flavors and aromas than the Reposado or Añejo tequila.
+A tequila that has been aged over three years is considered an Extra Añejo or “Extra Aged.”
+We are proud of our multi-award-winning Extra Añejo tequila, which is allowed to age in used American white oak barrels for over three and a half years.
+During its extended maturation period, Extra Añejo tequila develops a full-bodied flavor profile that captivates the senses.
+Tasting our Extra Añejo you will taste delicate hints of dried fruit entwined with the indulgent notes of caramel, vanilla, and maple, creating a harmonious symphony of taste and aroma.
+Each sip is an experience to be savored as the tequila showcases its remarkable complexity and depth.

 TIP: See our last thoughts about tequila additives at the bottom.

 Cristalino tequila is not as well known as other types of tequila.
-Cristalino is añejo or extra añejo tequila that has been filtered, often through charcoal, to remove the color that it picks up in the oak barrels.
-The result is a clear tequila, like a blanco, but with a significantly higher price tag.
+It is essentially añejo or extra añejo tequila that undergoes a filtration process, typically involving charcoal, to strip away the color acquired from oak barrel aging.
+The result is a colorless tequila, resembling a blanco, but with a significantly higher price tag.
 While it may be marketed as a unique offering, some critics argue that this extensive filtration compromises the authenticity and character of traditional aged tequilas.

 A note on Additives

 One note on Additives.
-As you notice, as a tequila ages from a blanco, to reposado, to añejo, and finally to an extra añejo the main difference is color and flavor due to aging in oak barrels.
-Time is money and so to save money, additives are used.
-An important thing to remember is that some tequila brands may add up to 1% by total volume of additives in your tequila without telling you.
+As you notice, as a tequila ages from a blanco to reposado, to añejo, and finally to an extra añejo, the main difference is color and flavor due to aging in oak barrels.
+Time is money, and so to save money, additives are used.
+An important thing to remember is that some tequila brands may add up to 1% to the total volume of additives in your tequila without telling you.
 Now why would brands add these additives?
 They do this to maintain consistency between batches, to cover up mistakes, or to fix a sub-par product.

-If you’re drinking a tequila that tastes extremely sweet or tastes like fake fruit or smells like cake or it seems like you’re smelling a bottle of vanilla, that’s the additives.
+If you’re drinking a tequila that tastes extremely sweet or tastes like fake fruit or smells like cake, or it seems like you’re smelling a bottle of vanilla, that’s the additives.
 Another way to tell is by letting your tequila sit in a glass.
-Pour your tequila in a glass, then smell it.
+Pour your tequila into a glass, then smell it.
 What do you smell?
 Then taste it.
 What do you taste?
 Wait a few minutes.
-An additive free tequila should slightly change as the tequila mixes with oxygen.
-It’s similar to wine, as a glass of wine sits or you swirl, it changes.
+An additive-free tequila should slightly change as the tequila mixes with oxygen.
+It’s similar to wine; as a glass of wine sits, or you swirl, it changes.
 You might pick up different aromas or flavors in your tequila.
-If the tequila has additives, often times the additives won’t dissipate.
+If the tequila has additives, often, the additives won’t dissipate.
 Try this experiment with Casamigos Tequila (not confirmed additive-free): pour a glass of Casamigos blanco, then pour some vanilla extract into another glass & compare them.
 What do you think?

-Here are some typical additives that could be added:
+Here are some typical tequila additives that could be added: